stefanielnz/P7_BatchEnsemble/README.md

 ---

 ## Usage

+So that everyone could do the tasks evenly and as we do not all have the same resources available, everyone worked differently.
+We had to run parameter and optimizer testing on the DTU HPC as it was not possible to run local on our laptops.
-Due to the use of DTU HPC clusters the code is split into different tasks and .py-files.
+While using the DTU HPC clusters we divided the code into different tasks and .py-files.
+We were able to run parameter sharing on a PC.
+So it was not necessary to use the DTU HPC for this experiments.

 Each .py-file can be normally executed if the requirements are correctly installed and the computational power is enough.